Skip to main content

 Blood clots in your vein (deep vein thrombosis, DVT) usually happen in your lower leg or thigh.
 Some people may experience pain, swelling, or redness of the skin.
 But it’s also possible that people with DVT may have no symptoms at all.

 A common cause of DVT is a major surgery involving the hip or legs.
 This is because right after surgery, people usually are less active.
-Other risk factors for DVT include conditions like pregnancy or cancer, oral birth control pills, and smoking.
+Other DVT risk factors include being pregnant, having cancer, taking oral birth control pills, and smoking.

-Eliquis can help treat and prevent DVT with a few different dosages.
+Eliquis can help treat and prevent DVTs with a few different dosages.

 Use